QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Limitations of the Bass Model

-Although the Bass model proposes an excellent equation to describe market diffusion, it still has some significant limitations.
-First, the model is based on the assumption of homogeneity, treating all potential adopters as the same and ignoring the diversity of individual decisions in real markets.
-Secondly, the Bass model assumes that the population is completely mixed and each individual can influence others equally, which ignores the complex structure of real social networks.
-Furthermore, because the model operates at the aggregate level, it cannot capture the decision-making processes and dynamics at the individual level.
-Finally, the Bass model oversimplifies the adoption process and fails to reflect the many complex factors that affect innovation diffusion in the real world @kumar_bass_nodate.
+Although the Bass model proposes a good equation to describe market diffusion, it still has some obvious limitations.
+First, the model is based on the assumption of homogeneity, treating all potential adopters equally and ignoring the diversity of individual decisions in the actual market.
+Second, the Bass model assumes that the population is fully mixed and each individual can influence others equally, thus ignoring the complex structure of real social networks.
+In addition, because the model operates at the aggregate level, it cannot capture the decision-making process and dynamics at the individual level.
+Finally, the Bass model oversimplifies the adoption process and does not reflect the many complex factors that affect the diffusion of innovation in the real world @kumar_bass_nodate.
 These limitations make the traditional Bass model potentially challenging in explaining and predicting certain market phenomena, especially when individual differences, social network structures, and complex adoption decisions need to be considered.

 == Agent-based Modelling and Simulation <label:LiterABM>